nramvinojen/ClassifyNail/ClassifyNails/README.md

 # Nail classification

+The task is to classify images of nails as good and bad(bent)

-Clearly the data set is small hence using transfer learning techinque is benificial.
+The provided data set is small, hence using transfer learning techinque is benificial.
-I use a Convolutional neural network model to classify industrial nail images as good or bad.
+I use a Convolutional neural network model to classify.

 I use VGG16 pre trained network with custom layers at the top as for the classification task.
 	I choose VGG16 beacasue I have worked on similar task like this before